connordevitt/connordevitt/README.md

-### Hi there 👋
+### Hello!
+Welcome to my Github!
--I'm currently working on my Todo List website https://connors-webpage.com/

-As well as looking to learn more in the cybersecurity field!
+-I'm currently working on my Todo List website https://connors-webpage.com/ As well as looking to learn more in the cybersecurity field!

 <!--